Festival MAIA, Buenos Aires

-Winner of the CROSS Award & CROSS Residency
+Winner of the CROSS Award (5th edition) & CROSS Residency

 With the concept of "European Kitchen Encounters" and its first installment "VR-BANIA", the team around Carmen C. Kruse and Manuel Zwerger won the 5° edition of the CROSS Award and a CROSS Residency in Verbania.
-The project explores the relationship between its community, its traditions, and cuisine through interviews with members of the region at Lago Maggiore.
-Together with the interviews, the most mentioned dish builds the basis of a new music-theater piece.
-The project takes place in three stages: First, an interview phase and immersion in the region, then a three-week development phase with workshop visits, and lastly the performance itself, which focuses on a "snapshot in time" perspective of the artists encounter with the community.
-Out of these encounters emerges a VR immersive experience.
+The project explores the relationship between a community, its traditions, and cuisine through interviews with members of the region at Lago Maggiore.
+Together with the interviews, the live-cooking of a risotto giallo con salsiccia builds the basis of a new music-theater piece for Virtual Reality glasses.
+This immersive performance experience allows the audience member to dive into a musical and communal exploration of a shared identity.

 "VR-BANIA" is the first installment of the new music theater series "European Kitchen Encounters" that creates local pieces and then presents them coupled with another European community's installment to encourage understanding and solidarity across Europe.